Jman-Github/Universal-ReVanced-Manager/README.md

 The unique features Universal ReVanced Manager provides that the official ReVanced Manager doesn't are:

-- 💉 **Third Party Patch Support**: Import any third party patch bundle of your choice (such as inotia00's or anddea's which the official ReVanced Manager doesn't support)
+- 💉 **Third Party Patch Support**: Import any third party API v4 patch bundle of your choice (such as inotia00's or anddea's which the official ReVanced Manager doesn't support)
 - 🛠️ **Additional Customization**: Apply a display name of your choice to any of your imported patch bundles
-- 🙂**Quality Of Life**: A button to deselect all patches in selection menu

-And more..
+- 🙂 **Patch Selection Enhancements**: Global deselect all button and a per‑bundle deselect button
+- 🛜 **Network Flexibility**: Toggle to allow updates on metered connections for both patches and the manager
+- 🧑‍💻 **Always‑Visible Developer Options**: Developer Options are always available in settings without needing to unlock them through a hidden unlock flow
+- 🗂️ **Bundle Import/Export**: Export and import your patch bundles to/from a JSON file

 ## 🔽 Download

-You can download the most recent version of ReVanced Manager from [GitHub releases](https://github.com/Jman-Github/universal-revanced-manager/releases/latest).
+You can download the most recent version of Universal ReVanced Manager from [GitHub releases](https://github.com/Jman-Github/universal-revanced-manager/releases/latest).

 ## 📋 Patch Bundles